PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:27:18
+Last updated: 2024-04-02 17:27:52
-Random Quote: Most folks are as happy as they make up their minds to be. - Abraham Lincoln
+Random Quote: You can't choose up sides on a round world. - Wayne Dyer